 The rupture of the urethra contributes to extravasation of urine.
 The commonest site of rupture is bulb of the penis, just below the urogenital diaphragm following a fall astride a sharp object.
 The urethra is squashed against the border of the pubic bones.
 The pee extravasates into the superficial perineal pouch and enters forward over the scrotum, penis, and anterior part of the anterior abdominal wall deep to membranous layer of the superficial fascia (superficial extravasation).
 If the urethra ruptures above urogenital diaphragm pee escapes above the deep perineal pouch and can pass upward around the prostate and bladder in the extraperitoneal space (deep extravasation).

 Catheterization of The Male Urethra

 It’s done in the patients that can not pass urine and their bladders are distended because of retention of urine resulting in serious distress and pain in the hypogastric region.
-While passing the catheter 1 should remember the normal curvatures of the urethra.
-Additional 1 should understand that immediately above the external urethral meatus the urethra presents a large mucosal recess safeguarded by a mucosal fold, which might catch the tip of catheter.
+While passing the catheter one should remember the normal curvatures of the urethra.
+Additional one should understand that immediately above the external urethral meatus the urethra presents a large mucosal recess safeguarded by a mucosal fold, which might catch the tip of catheter.
 The catheter/iron bougie should thus constantly be added into the urethra with its beak turned downward.
-Otherwise the strong insertion of catheter may produce a fake passage in urethra or rupture it.
+Otherwise, the strong insertion of catheter may produce a fake passage in urethra or rupture it.